-Mackenzie McKee Says Josh McKee Is ‘Not Her Husband’, Says She Is Not Wearing Her Wedding Ring
+Mackenzie McKee Says Josh McKee Is ‘Not Her Husband,’ Says She Is Not Wearing Her Wedding Ring

 “I don’t want to look back one day and say I spent her last days being angry or miserable.
 I think I got so caught up in life I stopped loving myself.
 If I can’t love myself first, I can’t give it to anyone else.”

 Mackenzie McKee was first introduced to fans on her Season 4 episode of 16 and Pregnant.
 On the show, she and Josh found out they were expecting their first child together.
 She then went on to share her story on the short-lived Teen Mom 3.
-The show lasted for only one season before being cancelled.
+The show lasted for only one season before being canceled.
 Rumors then started to suggest that Mackenzie would be added to the cast of Teen Mom 2.
 However, that spot eventually went to her former Teen Mom 3 co-star Briana DeJesus.
 Following Mackenzie’s guest appearance on Teen Mom OG, it is unclear if she will be added to the cast full-time.
 As previously reported by The Inquisitr, though, fans would love to see her on the show.